 Removal of the Confederate Flag

 Roof was also seen in photographs posing with a Confederate battle flag, which ignited a debate about whether the flag — a symbol of hate and division for some while a source of Southern heritage and pride for others — should be flown at the State Capitol.
 On June 22, 2015, Haley took a stand calling for the flag's removal.
 "Today we are here in a moment of unity in our state without ill will to say it is time to remove the flag from our Capitol grounds," she said at a news conference surrounded by a group of bipartisan politicians.
 "This flag, while an integral part of our past, does not represent the future of our great state.”

-On July 7, the South Carolina Senate voted 36-3 to remove the flag from the Capitol grounds and two days later on July 9 the state's House of Representatives voted 94-20 to pass the Senate bill.
-That same day Governor Haley signed the bill into law in a ceremony in the lobby of the Statehouse, which was attended by state legislators, governors, and relatives of the shooting victims.
+On July 7th, the South Carolina Senate voted 36-3 to remove the flag from the Capitol grounds, and on July 9th, the state's House of Representatives voted 94-20 to pass the Senate bill.
+That same day, Governor Haley signed the bill into law in a ceremony in the lobby of the statehouse, which was attended by state legislators, governors and relatives of the shooting victims.
 "It is a new day in South Carolina, a day we can all be proud of, a day that truly brings us all together as we continue to heal, as one people and one state."
 Haley said, adding: "Now this is about our children."